beginning of content

 Key facts

-• Early detection of AMD increases the chance that your doctor can treat you, and can help prevent further loss of vision.
+• Early detection of AMD increases the chance of successful treatment and may prevent further loss of vision.

-• You should have regular eye exams, especially if someone in your family has AMD.
+• Regular eye exams are important to identify AMD, especially if someone in your family has AMD.

 What is AMD?